Apply to extend or switch to Tier 4 (General) student.

 - pay the application fee

-- have your biometrics taken (fingerprints and a photo)
+- provide your biometrics (fingerprints and facial photograph)

 Find more information on the requirements for a Tier 4 (General) student, including the documents you will need to submit with your application.